FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 TBD.
 Wait for IANA to assign FC-BGP-UPDATE-PATH-ATTRIBUTE-TYPE.

 TBD.
 Regist Flags.
-The leftmost bit is the Confed_Segment flag and the second highest/leftmost bit is the Route_Server flag in this document.
+The leftmost bit is the Confed_Segment flag, and the second highest/leftmost bit is the Route_Server flag in this document.

 TBD.
 A new OID should be assigned for keys used in FC-BGP.